HTTPArchive/almanac.httparchive.org/src/content/en/2022/accessibility.md

 {{ figure_markup(
   image="form-input-name-sources.png",
-  caption="Where inputs get their accessible names from.", description="A bar chart showing 38.3% of desktop input elements and 38.0% of mobile input elements have no accessible name. `placeholder` is the source for 23.7% of desktop pages and 26.0% of mobile pages.
-For `relatedElement: label` it's 19.8% and 18.8% respectively, for `attribute: aria-label` it's 7.2% and 8.2%, for `attribute: value` it's 5.3% and 5.1%, for `attribute: title` it's 3.5% and 2.3%, for `attribute: alt` it's 1.2% and 1.0%, for `attribute: type` it's 0.6% and 0.5%, for `relatedElement: aria-labelledby` it's 0.3% and 0.2%.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vSi-gjiB_GnE2U4P7oxN2zqs0DbA2YDPqtsfIm3IBmtph_VE7FTrQvw7L6FsOsJlcZFI6HEULXuKEeb/pubchart?oid=231535249&format=interactive", sheets_gid="1245935907", sql_file="form_input_name_sources.sql",
+  caption="Where inputs get their accessible names from.", description="A bar chart showing 38% of desktop input elements and 38% of mobile input elements have no accessible name. `placeholder` is the source for 24% of desktop pages and 26% of mobile pages.
+For `relatedElement: label` it's 20% and 19% respectively, for `attribute: aria-label` it's 7% and 8%, for `attribute: value` it's 5% and 5%, for `attribute: title` it's 4% and 2%, for `attribute: alt` it's 1% on both, for `attribute: type` it's 1% on both, for `relatedElement: aria-labelledby` it's 0% on both.", chart_url="https://docs.google.com/spreadsheets/d/e/2PACX-1vSi-gjiB_GnE2U4P7oxN2zqs0DbA2YDPqtsfIm3IBmtph_VE7FTrQvw7L6FsOsJlcZFI6HEULXuKEeb/pubchart?oid=231535249&format=interactive", sheets_gid="1245935907", sql_file="form_input_name_sources.sql",